yosiasm/yosiasm.github.io/_posts/2023-01-21-perfumes_exploration.md

 ![image info](/assets/perfume/Versace-Eros-2-copy.jpg)
 In the end, I consider to buy Versace Eros because the bottle looks cool🙉

-I put stuff in [this](https://github.com/yosiasm/perfume-scraper-eda) repo.
+I put the stuff in [this](https://github.com/yosiasm/perfume-scraper-eda) repo.